Development Lifecycle Trade-offs

 When Each Side Wins

-Long cycles win when: Regulatory change management requirements, limited testing resources, complex multi-system deployments requiring coordination, or organizations with formal CAB processes.
+Long cycles win when regulatory change management requirements apply, testing resources are limited, multi-system deployments require coordination, or the organization has formal CAB processes.

 Salesforce release cadence

 Salesforce releases 3 times per year (Spring, Summer, Winter).
-Your release strategy must account for these platform releases.
-Short cycles can absorb platform changes incrementally; long cycles must plan for potential breaking changes in a single big effort.
+The release strategy must account for these platform updates.
+Short cycles absorb platform changes incrementally; long cycles must plan for potential breaking changes in a single big effort.

 Trade-off Analysis Framework